acidanthera/BrcmPatchRAM/README.md

 #### More Installation Details

-BrcmPatchRAM.kext and BrcmPatchRAM2.kext can be installed either through Clover kext injection or placed in /System/Library/Extensions (/Library/Extensions on 10.11 and later).
+BrcmPatchRAM.kext and BrcmPatchRAM2.kext can be installed either through bootloader kext injection or placed in /System/Library/Extensions (/Library/Extensions on 10.11 and later).
 Install only one, not both, depending on system version.

-BrcmFirmwareRepo.kext does not work with Clover kext injection, unless using a device specific firmware injector.
+BrcmFirmwareRepo.kext does not work with bootloader kext injection, unless using a device specific firmware injector.
-BrcmFirmwareData.kext can work with Clover kext injection.
+BrcmFirmwareData.kext can work with bootloader kext injection.

 You can also use a device specific firmware injector (in conjunction with BrcmFirmwareRepo.kext).
-In this scenario, BrcmFirmwareRepo.kext does work from Clover kexts.
+In this scenario, BrcmFirmwareRepo.kext does work from bootloader kexts.

 You will find device specfic injectors in the 'firmwares' directory of the git repository.
 They are not included in the distribution ZIP.